What we know

 The main risk factors for developing breast cancer appear to be:

-- Having a strong family history of breast cancer (However, the majority of people who are diagnosed have no known family history)
+- Having a strong family history of breast cancer.
+Having said that, the majority of people who are diagnosed have no known family history;

-- Inheriting a faulty gene (a gene mutation) that increases the risk of breast cancer, but only 10% of breast cancer is genetically linked.
+- Inheriting a faulty gene (a gene mutation) that increases the risk of breast cancer.
+Having said that, only 10% of breast cancer is genetically linked; and

 Other factors that seem to slightly increase a woman’s risk of developing breast cancer include: